 Using Gyazo GIF Hotkey

 Gyazo for Windows has hotkeys by default but unfortunately, Gyazo for Mac does not.
-Now, however, you can install Gyazo extension for Google Chrome and add custom keyboard shortcuts to it.
+Now, however, you can install a Gyazo extension for Google Chrome and add custom keyboard shortcuts to it.

 For Windows Users: